Shellings and sheddings induced by collapses: Star decomposability in vertices

 is star decomposable in vertices if $x$ is not the last vertex of $V(\X)$.
 Therefore, if $x$ is not the last vertex of $V(\X)$, we will use the induction.
 From Corollary~\ref{c:join_pairs} for pairs~\eqref{eq:sd_X} and~\eqref{eq:sd_Y} we deduce that the pair in~\eqref{eq:pair_link_join} is indeed star decomposable in vertices as required.
-(Note that this is a correct use of induction as we deduced Corollary~\ref{c:join_pairs} from Proposition~\ref{p:join} in the same dimension.)
+(Note that this is a correct use of the induction as we deduced Corollary~\ref{c:join_pairs} from Proposition~\ref{p:join} in the same dimension.)

 It remains to consider the case when $x$ is a last vertex of $V(\X)$.
-In this case, $x$ is the last but one vertex of $V(\X) \sqcup V(\Y)$.
+In this case, $x$ is the second to last vertex of $V(\X) \sqcup V(\Y)$.
 Let $\hat y$ be the last vertex of $V(\Y)$, that is, the last vertex of $V(\X) \sqcup V(\Y)$ as well.
 Then the pair~\eqref{eq:pair_link_join} simplifies to

 Now, we can use Corollary~\ref{c:join_pairs} again with pairs $(\sd \lk(x, \X), V(\lk(x, \X)))$ and $(\sd(\Y), \{\hat y\})$, using the `in addition' part.

 Finally, it remains to check the last vertex condition.
 Let us therefore assume that $\hat x$ is the last vertex of $V(\X) \sqcup V(\Y)$.
 Again, we can without loss of generality assume that $\hat x \in V(\X)$.
 We need to check star decomposability in vertices of $\sd \lk(\hat x, \X * \Y) = \sd (\lk(\hat x, \X) * \Y)$.
 By the last vertex condition on $\sd(\X)$ we get that $\sd \lk(\hat x, \X)$ is star decomposable in vertices.
 Therefore, by the induction applied to $\sd (\lk(\hat x, \X))$ and $\sd \Y$, we get that $\sd (\lk(\hat x, \X) * \Y)$ is star decomposable in vertices as required. \end{proof}